House Tour

 Lisa Fine Textiles Roman shades, a Sputnik-style chandelier, and a Jonathan Adler table and chairs give homeowner Susan’s Scarborough dining area a boho-glam vibe.

-From our Winter 2022 issue
+From the Winter 2022 issue of Maine Homes by Down East

 On a kitchen wall in a seaside Scarborough condo, James Dean glowers out from his signature film’s Spanish-language poster, Rebelde Sin Causa.
 The actor overlooks a round marble table with an openwork brass base, transparent Lucite chairs, and a sculptural, tiered rattan pendant — all set off by custom Roman shades, from Portland’s Home Remedies, sporting navy and tangerine botanicals on a bright-blue field.
 The bold, eclectic arrangement reflects the confident eye of homeowner Susan (who asked that her last name be withheld).
 “I love color,” she says.
 “And if I can find something different, I will buy that instead of the traditional.”